Kong/kong-pongo/README.md

 The defaults do not make sense for every type of plugin and some dependencies (Cassandra for example) can slow down the tests.
-So to override the defaults on a per project/plugin basis, a `.pongorc` file can be added to the project.
+So to override the defaults on a per project/plugin basis, a `.pongorc` or `.pongo/pongorc` file can be added to the project.

-The format of the file is very simple; each line contains 1 commandline option, eg. a `.pongorc` file for a plugin that only needs Postgres and Redis:
+The format of the file is very simple; each line contains 1 commandline option, eg. a `.pongorc`/`.pongo/pongorc` file for a plugin that only needs Postgres and Redis:

   ```shell
   --no-cassandra